Wollerau: Industry

 Wollerau is home to Intamin, a world leader in the manufacturing of rollercoasters.
 Intamin is famous for many world class rollercoasters.

 Notable residents

-Because of its very liberal tax structure, Wollerau is also home to some internationally well known celebrities, including tennis player Roger Federer and former Formula One driver Felipe Massa.
+Because of its tax structure, Wollerau is also home to some internationally well known celebrities, including tennis player Roger Federer and former Formula One driver Felipe Massa.

 Tennis player Belinda Bencic was born and raised in Wollerau.

 Transport

 Wollerau railway station and Riedmatt railway station are both within the municipality.
 Both stations are stops of the Zurich S-Bahn service S40, from Einsiedeln to Rapperswil.

 The municipality is located on the A3 motorway just a 20-minute drive from Zürich.